One of my goals for the remainder of my detox (21 more days) is to eat only raw food as much as possible.

 - ¾ tsp. salt (If you’re using salted cashews or seeds, you may not need any salt at all.)

-Combine kale and spinach, then form a bed of greens on a plate.
+Wash and dry your kale and spinach with a salad spinner, then form a bed of greens on a plate.
 Top with shredded carrots and sprinkled celery seed.

 For the barbecue walnut crumble, in a food processor, place sundried tomatoes, olive oil, water, maple syrup, vinegar, paprika, chili powder, chipotle, and salt.
 Process until a smooth paste forms.
 Add walnuts and pulse to create a crumbly texture.